simrat39/rust-tools.nvim/README.md

 This plugin automatically sets up nvim-lspconfig for rust_analyzer for you, so there is no need to do that manually

 ### Initial setup

+<b>Small breaking change</b>
+All rust-tools options now go in the opts.tools table All rust-analyzer options now go in the opts.server table

 ```lua
 local opts = {
     tools = { -- rust-tools options